Kenvue-cbi-digitalanalytics/kenvue-ga4-dl-spec/docs/events/click.md

 # Click

-Fire whenever a user clicks on a link.
+Fire whenever a user clicks on a link, that is required to be tracked.

+All outbound links are tracked automatically.
+Other needs to be tagged with Javascript code, described below.

 ## Javascript Code